 For better or for worse, setting up business in the Isle of Man took over a year, but felt that much more rewarding!
 I tried to set up in several places, until I finally settled at the Rushen Abbey Complementary Clinic in Ballasalla.
 This clinic has been set up by three practitioners: Sukie Davies, a Chiropractor, me, the acupuncturist, and Jenny James - an aromatherapist and Yoga teacher.
 Together we are working on improving the quality of life, health and wellbeing of Isle of Man residents (and visitors) on every level - physical, psycho-emotional and spiritual.

 In my life and in my practice I always take time to listen, understand and help.
-That is why I made it my specialisation to treat those who often feel like they have nowhere else to go - patients with long-term, chronic conditions or those suffering with mental health problems.
+That is why I made it my mission to treat those who often feel like they have nowhere else to go - patients with long-term, chronic conditions or those suffering with mental health problems.
+No matter how big or small the problems are, life should be enjoyable for everyone.
+My purpose is to help you achieve that.

 “A violent wind does not last for a whole morning; a sudden rain does not last for the whole day.”